-Melbourne / Australia
+Melbourne / Queen Victoria Market

 As a photographer, the Queen Victoria Night Market is a unique challenge.
 It's hot and cold with light, offering subjects that never stand still and will push every aspect of your autofocus and ISO perfomance to the limit.
 It's an evening of transience, as scenes appear just long enough to tease you before they vanish into the chaos.
 The food is delicious but the combination of disposable containers and gaudy light does nothing for image quality.
 And yet I love it.